xrdocs/ncs5500/_tutorials/bfd-architecture-on-ncs5500-and-ncs500.md

 **1st cycle:**

-  - L3 Lookup takes place.
+  - The first pass is based on L3 Lookup.
   - BFD is treated as an IP packet and check will be made whether it is a 'for-us' packet.
   - If the packet is identified as 'for-us' packet, it is recycled for second pass.
   - The packet is then sent to the PMF stage.

 **2nd cycle:**

-  - After recycling the packet and the parser qualifying the packet as BFD packet, trap codes are generated.
+  - After recycling the packet, parser qualifies the packet as BFD with parser code.
+  - There is a specific code for BFD packet which is internal to the hardware.
+  - BFD FLP is hit based on the parser context and trap code is generated accordingly.
+  - In PMF stage, BFD packet would be processed and sets the traps & destination accordingly.
   - Then the packets are sent to OAMP.
-  - When OAMP receives the BFD packet.
-It has 2 options
+  - When OAMP receives the BFD packet, it has 2 options:
     - OAMP consumes the BFD packet
     - OAMP punts the packet to CPU.